sjfricke/wubalubadubdubbed/README.md

 This is a project to take 3 season of Rick and Morty and index all the words spoken in a database

+# UPDATE

+Due to the 500+ visitors in one month driving my electricty cost, I sadly have taken down the live demo.
+I do plan to update repo to allow anyone who has server space to host it instead.

 # How the wubalub gets a dubdubbed

 - First all episodes are ingested through IBM Watson to get the speech to text